 HFSC's governmental fund is comprised of its general fund.
+At June 30, 2021, HFSC's general fund reported a fund balance of \$1,066,145, an increase of \$531,317 from the prior year.
+This increase is the result of funding from the City's CARES grant funds to supplement for safety and protection costs incurred from the COVID-19 pandemic in 2020 of \$1.4 million, and greater funding to support forensic activity of \$1.6 million.
+Approximately 65% of the fund balance constitutes unassigned fund balance, which is available for spending at HFSC's discretion, with the remainder of the balance representing nonspendable prepaid expenses.
 At June 30, 2020, HFSC's general fund reported a fund balance of \$534,828, a decrease of \$222,790 from the prior year.
-This decrease is the result of expenditures associated with processing a greater number of DNA kits, greater salary and related benefit costs and costs associated with testing and protecting employees in connection with the COVID-19 pandemic.
-Approximately 60% of the fund balance constitutes unassigned fund balance, which is available for spending at HFSC's discretion, with the remainder of the balance representing nonspendable prepaid expenses.
-At June 30, 2019, HFSC's general fund reported a fund balance of \$757,618, a decrease of \$207,730 from the prior year.
-The decrease is due to upgrading and improving IT infrastructure and migrating from the Houston Police Department (HPD) computer network.
-Approximately 76% of the fund balance constitutes unassigned fund balance, which is available for spending at HFSC's discretion with the remainder of the balance representing nonspendable prepaid expenses.
+The decrease is due to processing a greater number of DNA kits, greater salary and related benefit costs and costs associated with testing and protecting employees in connection with the COVID-19 pandemic.
+Approximately 60% of the fund balance constitutes unassigned fund balance, which is available for spending at HFSC's discretion.